PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``//farmnotifier remove [number]``: Removes a farm notifications from the list, given a valid ``number``.
 Numbers can be seen with ``/farmnotifier list``.

+``//farmnotifier show [index]``: Highlights the farm notification with the given ``index`` for a configurable amount of time.
+Indexes can be seen with ``/farmnotifier list``.
+In the config, enable "Show end of farm region" to see all highlighted regions at once for an unlimited amount of time.
 <br>

 ### To create a new farm notification: